rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 Basic auth sends the credentials base64-encoded on every request, not encrypted.
 On a bench with no certificate:

-- `--protect web` is refused outright, because it would put those credentials in front of every path including `/api`.
+- Protecting `web` is refused outright, because it would put those credentials in front of every path including `/api`.
 Add HTTPS with `fm ssl add mybench/example.com`, or pass `--insecure` to accept it.
-- `--protect tools` warns and proceeds, since that is fm's own default state. `--insecure` silences the warning.
+- Protecting `tools` warns and proceeds, since that is fm's own default state. `--insecure` silences the warning.

 ### Exemptions